A hyena mom is forced to protect her den from an overly curious pack of wild dogs!

-On the 7th of January 2019, in the late afternoon, Clinton Delport, was busy driving along the H14 road alone, towards the H9 when he spotted hyenas with young at the H9 and H14 junction, near the Kruger National Park’s Phalaborwa gate.
-These were the same hyenas that were filmed feeding on a leopard later that month on the 14th of January 2019
+Clinton Delport, was busy driving along the H14 road alone, towards the H9 when he spotted hyenas with their pups at the H9 and H14 junction.
+In Kruger National Park’s Phalaborwa gate.
+He shares his experience with LatestSightings.com:

 Clinton stopped his car and was busy watching the hyenas interacting with one another when all of a sudden, a pack of wild dogs, consisting of 17 pack mates in total, appeared!